- Academic Director's Welcome

 Students should contact the Registrar’s Office, located on the ground floor of the Lahaie Building, on all matters pertaining to their academic records.

-- certificate of Canadian citizenship (if applicable);
+- certificate of Canadian citizenship (if applicable, front and back, with the number);

 Students must take all of the required courses in their academic programs.
 Students who have already passed one or more courses in their program may apply for an exemption from those courses.
 Exemption requests must be submitted at the beginning of each semester.
 In order to request an exemption, students must contact the Registrar’s Office which is located on the ground floor of the LaHaie Building.

-In September Students can request a "Declaration of Attendance at School or University" or they may have a form filled in this regard at the Registrar’s Office.
+Students can request a "Declaration of Attendance at School or University" or they may have a form filled in this regard at the Registrar’s Office.

-Students should make all inquiries related to their academic schedules to the Registrar’s Office.
+All officer and naval cadets should make all inquiries related to their academic schedules to the Registrar’s Office.

 At the beginning of each semester, teachers post their timetables and office hours on their office doors.
 A student who wishes to see a teacher outside office hours should make an appointment with the teacher and inform their chain of command if it will interfere with other activities.